A Time to Risk All: New Book on Mary Elmes

 Over the past year Clodagh Finn has travelled throughout Europe and Ireland to piece together the story of this brave, unknown Irish woman, meeting with many of those Mary Elmes saved as children.
 Here, in a book packed with courage, heroism, adventure and tragedy, her story finally comes to light and she is remembered as she deserves.

-The book will be launched on 18th October in Dublin with members of the Elmes family as well as people who were saved by Mary Elmes as children flying to Ireland for the event.
+The book was launched on 18 October in Dublin with members of the Elmes family as well as people who were saved by Mary Elmes as children flying to Ireland for the event.

 For publicity enquiries please contact Ellen Monnelly, Publicity Executive, email@example.com, 01 500 9506, 086 838 9611.